leandre000/stoka/README.md

-# ☕ Stoka - Coffee Management System
+# ☕ Stoka - Inventory Management System

-A comprehensive, modern coffee management system built with Next.js, TypeScript, and Tailwind CSS.
-Stoka provides a complete solution for managing coffee businesses, from inventory tracking to customer management.
+A comprehensive, modern inventory management system built with Next.js, TypeScript, and Tailwind CSS.
+Stoka provides a complete solution for managing businesses, from inventory tracking to customer management.

 ## ✨ Features